ctyeong/seads_machine_manual/README.md

   - When you cannot remember the name correctly, you can list all running containers by using "$ docker container ls"

 ## Tip
-1. When you like to keep the server computer to run even after diconnected from your local computer
+* When you like to keep the server computer to run even after disconnected from your local computer
   1. Run "$ screen" just after the second step for < Running > and continue next steps
-  1. Push (Cntrl + a, d) at any time when you want to disconnect from the ssh
+  1. Push (Ctrl + a, d) at any time when you want to disconnect from the ssh
   1. Run "$ screen -r" just after the second step for < Running >, when you want to return to the work

-1. Large HDD storage is available in "/data"
+* Large HDD storage is available in "/data"